YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 - UI Toolkit is inspired by standard **web technologies**.
 If you have experience developing web pages or applications, your knowledge is transferable and the core concepts are familiar.

+- UI Toolkit using the `UnityEngine.UIElements` scripting API

 In UI Toolkit, user interfaces are composed of individual visual elements.
 Combinations of multiple visual elements are designed and stored in UI template files, with the extension **"`*.uxml`"**.
 A UXML file stores the hierarchy, the styling and the layout of all the visual elements it contains.
 A UI hierarchy of one or more visual elements is called a **Visual Tree**.